2008–2011 Icelandic financial crisis: Aftermath (2012–2013)

 By mid-2012 Iceland was regarded as one of Europe's recovery success stories.
 It has had two years of economic growth.
 Unemployment was down to 6.3% and Iceland was attracting immigrants to fill jobs.
 Currency devaluation effectively reduced wages by 50% making exports more competitive and imports more expensive.
 Ten-year government bonds were issued below 6%, lower than some of the PIIGS nations in the EU (Portugal, Italy, Ireland, Greece, and Spain).
 Tryggvi Thor Herbertsson, a member of parliament, noted that adjustments via currency devaluations are less painful than government labor policies and negotiations.
 Nevertheless, while EU fervor has cooled the government continued to pursue membership.

 Iceland elected a new government in April 2013, which as one of their top priorities wanted to negotiate a debt haircut towards foreign creditors of the three failed Icelandic banks now in receivership, as part of a deal to lift the long enforced (since November 2008) capital controls.
 The 2013 controls ban a swap/exchange of ISK denominated assets to foreign currency, and so by effect has trapped repayment of ISK denominated assets to the creditors – which in theory mean they should be interested to accept a haircut in return for getting the capital controls lifted.
 The Icelandic government intent somehow to route the saved money from the negotiated debt haircut for creditors into a national household debt relief fund, enabling a 20% debt relief for all household mortgages.
 In July 2013, Standard & Poors recommended Iceland to drop the debt relief initiative, as it would only result in increased debt for the government – making it even more difficult to lend at credit markets, and it was forecasted also to ignite high inflation along with an economic recession equal to a GDP detraction of 10%.
 The government has nevertheless appointed a taskforce to present proposals on how best to achieve the government's goal about implementing a combined capital control abolition and debt relief for households, with a reporting deadline in October 2013.
 Capital controls were eventually ended in March 2017.

 A significant amount of the capital trapped in Iceland by the capital controls was channelled into property investment, partly by the financial management company Gamma, and was one factor that fuelled rising property prices in Iceland after the crash.

+The Icelandic Prime Minister commissioned Frosti Sigurjónsson to study Iceland's monetary system.
+In the 2015 report, Sigurjónsson argued the central bank was unable to contain the credit boom and proposed sovereign money reform.